Blackstone to buy Simply Self Storage from Canada's Brookfield for $1.2 bln

 By Kanishka Singh

-Oct 25 (Reuters) - Blackstone Group Inc BX.N has reached an agreement to buy Simply Self Storage from Canada's Brookfield Asset Management Inc BAMa.TO for about $1.2 billion, a spokeswoman for the asset manager said late on Sunday.
+Oct 25 (Reuters) - Blackstone Group Inc BX.N said on Monday that it had agreed to buy Simply Self Storage from Canada's Brookfield Asset Management Inc BAMa.TO for about $1.2 billion.

-Blackstone's non-traded real-estate investment trust, known as BREIT, is acquiring the 8 million-square-foot portfolio of self-storage facilities, the spokeswoman said, confirming an earlier report from the Wall Street Journal.

-Bloomberg reported earlier this month that Brookfield was exploring a sale of the real estate company.

-The Canadian company acquired Simply Self Storage for $830 million in 2016 when it had 90 locations.
+Brookfield acquired Simply Self Storage for $830 million in 2016 and the company has a portfolio of 8 million square feet of self-storage facilities.

-The self-storage facilities provider now operates more than 120 locations across 23 U.S. states, including Texas, Florida, New York and California, according to its website.

-BREIT, which was launched in 2017 and has a net asset value of $19 billion, plans to continue to buy smaller assets in the fragmented industry and run them under the Simply brand, Tyler Henritze, head of acquisitions in the Americas for Blackstone's real-estate group, was quoted as saying by the Journal earlier on Sunday.
+Blackstone said Simply Self Storage is one of the top five private owners of self-storage in the United States, and the deal would make its real-estate investment trust, BREIT, the third biggest non-listed owner of such facilities.

+"Self-storage is a resilient sector through economic cycles because of low tenant turnover, minimal maintenance costs and stable cash flows," BREIT Chief Executive Officer Frank Cohen said.

 ((Kanishka.Singh@thomsonreuters.com; +91 8061822801;))